karanrajpal14/iris-dsc-starter/README.md

   Iris Gatsby Starter
 </h1>

 A simple boilerplate for Gatsby that uses BulmaCSS for styling.
 Prepared for the workshop on GatsbyJS for Google's DSC UTA Chapter.

-You can read more about the event [here][1]
+You can read more about the event [here][1].

 ## 🚀 Quick start

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the default starter.
+    Use the Gatsby CLI to create a new site, specifying the starter.

     ```shell
-    # create a new Gatsby site using the starter
     gatsby new iris-spa https://github.com/karanrajpal14/iris-dsc-starter
     ```

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into your new site’s directory and start the development server.

     ```shell
     cd iris-spa/